 Admission Dates: Fall, winter, spring and summer quarters.

 Prerequisites: Students must take part in a mandatory online orientation/advising meeting with the Instructors.
-Must be a High School graduate or have a GED by completion of the program.
+Must be a High School graduate or have a High School Equivalency by completion of the program.
 Students must consent to and receive a “No Record on File” report related to Crimes Against Persons.